Cheapest Car Insurance in Kansas for July 2025

 Compare cheap car insurance quotes in Kansas.

-Keep in mind that the state’s minimum coverage is around $120 annually, according to a Jerry analysis, and that Kansas law requires drivers to have an insurance policy with a liability minimum of $25,000/$50,000/$25,000.
+Keep in mind that the state’s minimum coverage is around $120 annually, according to a Jerry analysis, and that Kansas law requires drivers to have auto insurance with a liability minimum of $25,000/$50,000/$25,000.

 Let’s break these requirements down.